How to Zip Up Your Core

 Another common mistake people make is that they overdo their belly activation.
-They super-suck in their tummies, which then causes downward pressure on the pelvic floor.
+They strongly suck in their tummies, which causes downward pressure on the pelvic floor.

 Many people, when zipping, inadvertently thrust their ribcage forward.
 This is not okay.
 The hip points (anterior superior iliac spines — ASIS — of the pelvis) and the lower ribs should be in line when standing, sitting, and "zipping."